 This week’s deluge comes on top of an already wet month, according to weather watchers for YachatsNews.

-Jim Adler, who lives three miles up the Yachats River, has recorded almost 13 inches of rain in November as of Tuesday morning – more than his 16-year average for the month and higher than 12 of his 16 previous complete November totals.
+Jim Adler, who lives three miles up the Yachats River, has recorded 14.55 inches of rain in November as of Wednesday night – including 2.37 inches of rain Tuesday.
+His total for the first 20 days of November is higher than his 16-year average for the month and greater than 12 of his 16 previous complete November totals.

-The gauge at the Yachats wastewater treatment plant has measured 11.12 inches of rain so far in November – including 4.39 inches since late last week.
-He station’s 10-year average for the full month of November is 10.58 inches.
+The gauge at the Yachats wastewater treatment plant has measured 12.54 inches of rain so far in November and 68.58 inches so far this year.
+The station’s 10-year average for the full month of November is 10.58 inches.

 Information from Central Lincoln Peoples Utility District